 contributed to this endeavor, and the pictures below attest to your faithfulness

 in giving to help.
-Barmabas Mam, Regional Director of Asia for AFCI guided this
+Barnabas Mam, Regional Director of Asia for AFCI guided this

 provided.
 Praise the Lord!